valimised/ivxv/key/README.rst

     -Dsun.security.smartcardio.library=/path/to/libpcsclite

-On Ubuntu 16.04 LTS the path for the libpcslite is `/lib/x86_64-linux-gnu/libpcsclite.so.1`
+On Ubuntu 18.04 LTS (Bionic Beaver) the path for the libpcslite is `/usr/lib/x86_64-linux-gnu/libpcsclite.so.1`

 Smart card support
 ~~~~~~~~~~~~~~~~~~